 Planning Your Main Course

-Gather your friends and family for a spectacular Thanksgiving meal with exquisite main features from The Fresh Market.
+Gather your friends and family for a spectacular holiday meal with exquisite main features from The Fresh Market.
 From turkey and ham to beef tenderloin and lamb, we have all the premium ingredients you need to plate an impressive entrée (or three).

 Our juicy, tender, easy-to-cook beef tenderloin is a delicious way to impress a hungry crowd without spending hours in the kitchen.
 Simplify the process even more by letting our expert butchers trim and tie your whole tenderloin.
 They’re also happy to cut it into Filet Mignon steaks of your desired thickness.
 Choose from Premium Choice (sourced from the top 10% of all beef in the U.S.) and USDA Prime Beef (the gold standard, sourced from the top 2%).